Begin Web Development with a Head Start

-Thanks for reading, if you have any more pointers, suggestions, arguments or appreciations, post a comment!
+Thanks for reading, if you have any more pointers, suggestions, arguments, or appreciation, post a comment!

-*All these are my time estimates and may vary individual to individual.
+*All these are my time estimates and may vary from individual to individual.

 P.S – WebDev and WebDav.
 WebDav means Web Distributed authoring and versioning- a completely different thing.